mrbing47/stream/README.md

 I have introduced a searching algoritm which does the job _*pretty well*_.
 To give queries more power and flexibility, I have added string manipulation.
 You can produce multiple query strings to get result for them using just single string.

-To use this functionality you just need to use `&` in the strings.
+To use this functionality, you just need to use `&` in the strings.
 In order to produce complex strings, you can use parentheses `()`.
-There are some examples below:
+Here are some examples below:

 ```
 "A(B(Z&X)&C)D(E&F)GH&JK" = [